AlaGrine/udacity-recommendations-with-IBM/Flask_App/README.md

 ### User-User Based Collaborative Filtering:

-Here we look at users that are **similar** to user `X` in terms of the articles they have read.
-The top ranked articles read by these similar users (and not read by user `X`) are then recommended to user `X`.
+Here we look at users who are similar to user `X` in terms of the articles they have read.
+The top-ranked articles read by these similar users (and not read by User `X`) are then recommended to User `X`.

-> Building the user-user based algorithm is a step forward in providing more personalised recommendations for users.
+> Building the user-user based collaborative filtering algorithm is a step forward in providing more personalised recommendations for users.

 ### Content Based Recommendations: